khushveerk/Cloud-computing-/README.md

 •EC2 is a virtual server that you can run your software on.
 VPC is a virtual network that you use to connect your virtual servers, and other resources.

-•Go to VPC and create a VPC then we have to create 4 subnets , where 2     subnets are private and other two are  public .
+### Go to VPC and create a VPC then we  have to create 4 subnets , where 2     subnets are private and other two are  public .

 ![Screenshot_2024_1104_181237](https://github.com/user-attachments/assets/25f8774d-56f0-426e-8cf2-eee68511767e)